The Kentucky Kernel: Controversies

 On October 5, 2007, the newspaper published an editorial cartoon that was considered racially insensitive to some students.
 The cartoon depicted an African American being auctioned off to fraternities and sororities in an attempt by the cartoonist to depict racial divide in the fraternity system.
 The paper officially apologized the next day and the incident spawned a panel discussion on diversity.

 Awards

+In 2025, the Kernel won its seventh straight General Excellence Award from the Kentucky Press Association.
 In 2006, 2008, 2015 and 2019 the Kernel won the National Pacemaker Award from the Associated Collegiate Press after having been nominated for several years.